Ama114/Loan-Calculator/README.md

 - **Reset Functionality** - One-click reset to default values
 - **Legal Disclaimer** - Professional disclaimer for financial estimates

-## 🚀 Quick Start

-### Option 1: Direct Use
-1. Download the `loan-calculator.html` file
-2. Open it directly in any web browser
-3. Start calculating loans immediately!

-### Option 2: Website Integration
-1. Copy the entire HTML file
-2. Upload to your web server
-3. Link to it from your website
-4. No additional setup required!

-### Option 3: Embed in Existing Page
-Extract the HTML structure, CSS styles, and JavaScript code to integrate into your existing website.

 ## 💻 Usage